mpenet/pact/README.md

   json-schema for ::foo will check them in order until it finds enough information to do so (from ::baz definition).

 * **spec forms/composition of specs**: schemas can be inferred for all clojure.spec forms (s/and & co).
 In the cases where we cannot infer the schema we provide ways for you to specify what to do.
 We also provide ways to extend what we generate out of the box.

 * **metadata**: we have a few helpers that allow you to specify/override `description` and `format` on top of existing specs, that will later show up in the json-schema for these.

-By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, allowing you to specify the missing bits safely.
+By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing bits.
 It can also function in non strict mode where unknowns generate `{:type"object"}`.
 You can also tune the interpretation of some forms to be less strict, for instance having only the first component of a `s/and` to be taken into account and a few others like this.
 But by default we try to cover the full spec.

+`pact` also provides an **openapi generator**, given that openapi 3.1.x+ is json-schema compatible it's fairly easy to customize.
+It mostly sugars the creation of paths, component.schemas and few other things, the rest is left to the user as it generate just clojure maps (not json).

+## Examples

+wip

+## Extensions

+* `s-exp.pact/schema` : multimethod that controls generation of json schema for a spec form

+* `s-exp.pact/set-pred-schema!`: allows to set predicate conformer & shema
+  generator for arbitrary predicates found in spec forms.

+## Caveats

+* `s/keys` with `and`/`or` are just flattened for now, if that doesn't work for what you need, just override the generation for the concerned spec keys.

+* `s/cat` generates an `array` type, if that doesn't work for what you need, just override the generation for the concerned spec keys.

 ## API